GrinonBarrett/Taksidos/Core Rules/Creatures/Brachiosaurus.md

  • Tail: The brachiosaurus may use its tail to strike a foe within 6 yards.
 This is a melee bare attack.
 If the foe is more than 2 size categories smaller, it may treat it as a force attack instead.

- • Slam: The alashanasaurus may use any part of its body to strike a foe within 1 yard.
+ • Slam: The brachiosaurus may use any part of its body to strike a foe within 1 yard.
 This is a melee bare attack.

  • Bite: The brachiosaurus may perform a single bite against a foe within 7 yards yard.
 This is a melee bite attack.
 It is seldom to do so however.